Andrographis leaf and stem might work by stimulating the immune system. It might also prevent flu viruses from binding to cells in the body.

-- Inflammatory bowel disease (ulcerative colitis).
-Early research suggests that taking andrographis extract daily for 8 weeks reduces symptoms of inflammatory bowel disease about as well as the drug mesalamine.
+- A type of inflammatory bowel disease (ulcerative colitis).
+Taking andrographis extract by mouth daily for 8 weeks reduces symptoms of ulcerative colitis about as well as the drug mesalamine.

 "Auto-immune diseases" such as multiple sclerosis (MS), lupus (systemic lupus erythematosus, SLE), rheumatoid arthritis (RA), or other conditions: Andrographis might cause the immune system to become more active, and this could increase the symptoms of auto-immune diseases.
 If you have one of these conditions, it's best to avoid using andrographis.

 Bleeding conditions: Andrographis might slow blood clotting.
 This might increase the risk of bleeding or bruising in people with bleeding disorders.

 Surgery: Andrographis might slow blood clotting and reduce blood pressure.
 It might cause extra bleeding or low blood pressure during and after surgery.
 Stop using andrographis at least 2 weeks before a scheduled surgery.

 Medications for high blood pressure (Antihypertensive drugs) interacts with ANDROGRAPHIS

 Andrographis might lower blood pressure.
 Taking andrographis along with medications that lower blood pressure might cause blood pressure to go too low.
 Monitor your blood pressure closely.

 Medications that decrease the immune system (Immunosuppressants) interacts with ANDROGRAPHIS